-With a name like that, it’s not a surprised that this place has turned up on several “world’s quirkiest museums” lists, but the fun little Cork Butter Museum is more than just a celebration of tasty Irish dairy produce.
+With a name like that, it’s no surprise that this place has turned up on several “world’s quirkiest museums” lists, but the fun little Cork Butter Museum is more than just a celebration of tasty Irish dairy produce.
 From 1770 until the 1920s, Cork was the largest exporter of butter in the world, peaking at half a million casks annually by the turn of the 20th century.
-The museum chronicles that industrial past, using butter as a springboard to explore wider stories about Irish farming, society, and industry, from the middle ages onward.
+The museum chronicles that industrial past, using butter as a springboard to explore wider stories about Irish farming, society, and industry, from the Middle Ages onward.
 It’s surprisingly enlightening.

 Cork Butter Museum

 Our Rating Hours March–Oct daily 10am–5pm; Nov–Feb Sat–Sun 11am–3pm.
 Closed Mon–Fri Nov–Feb Phone 021/430-0600 Prices Admission €4 adults; €3 seniors and students; €2 children under 18; children 11 and under free Web site Cork Butter Museum